ClementTsang/Transcripter/README.md

   <p>
   A simple, offline program to automatically get transcriptions from files with English audio.</br>
-  Built with F# alongside Coqui's STT 1.3.0, FFMpeg + FFMpegCore, and Avalonia.
+  Built with F# alongside OpenAI's Whisper, FFMpeg + FFMpegCore, and Avalonia.
   </p>
 </div>